 This course runs for 4 weeks.
 Each week, a new chapter will be revealed (usually together with an assignment), and you’ll have a chance to interact continuously with the teacher and fellow students about the course’s content via the course’s discussion forum.

-You will need to spend around 6-8 hours per week on the course.
-Some weeks are busier than others and may require more time but 7 hours should be the average.
+You will need to spend around 8-10 hours per week on the course.
+Some weeks are busier than others and may require more time.

 Week 4: The JQuery library

 During this week, we will again use functionalities provided by the DOM API and browsers studied in week 3.
 But we will do it through JQuery, hence reducing the number of lines of code and improving readability.
 The third and final assignment is to create a sound box Web application.

 How do I get a certificate of completion and a badge?

 The course includes 3 practical tutor-marked assignments (TMAs) and one quiz that all need to be completed satisfactorily if you want to receive a certificate of completion and a badge*.